-The Brent/Cricklewood sidings have been used as a marshalling yard for trains since the 1860s when the Midland Mainline was built.
+The Brent/Cricklewood sidings have been used as a marshalling yard for trains since the 1860s when the Midland Main Line was built.
 The sidings were originally used to split and organise huge shipments of coal for the capital and elsewhere, which helped power homes and industry.
 More recently, the sidings have been used for marshalling, servicing and holding passenger trains.
+But these sidings are being remodelled as part of the station project, creating space for the Brent Cross West to be built.

-As well as constructing a train stabling facility we are also constructing pedestrian and drivers’ walkways, pedestrian access gates, vehicle restraint barriers, overhead line equipment, noise barriers, lighting columns and realigning existing Midland Mainline railway tracks to serve the new train station.
+As well as constructing a train stabling facility we have also constructed pedestrian and drivers’ walkways, pedestrian access gates, vehicle restraint barriers, overhead line equipment, noise barriers, lighting columns and realigning existing Midland Main Line railway tracks to serve the new train station.

-The sidings will be further south than their current location, which will become the site of the new Brent Cross West station.
+The sidings are further south than their previous location, which will become the site of the new Brent Cross West station.

-The new sidings will have capacity for up to 24 trains, offering extra resilience and opportunities for train operating companies to manage their fleets.
-The installation of new sidings started on site at the beginning of 2019 and is due to be completed in June 2020.
-Following this, the existing north sidings will be removed and then the fast and slow line track realignment will commence in 2021.
+The new sidings have capacity for up to 24 trains, offering extra resilience and opportunities for train operating companies to manage their fleets.
+Construction work began in October 2018 and was completed in March 2021.
+Following this, the existing north sidings will be removed and then the fast and slow line track realignment will commence.

 Train Operators’ Compound